Squareheron942/quicklime/README.md

 #### Material source code
 To create a material, copy one of the examples and edit the code as you need.
 You can store the data to be passed to the constructor in a .slmtl file, which needs to be placed in the same location as the .slmdl model and said model needs to reference it by name.
-Eventually I might make an app for this but not yet.
+Eventually I might make an app for this (currently in the works but not done).
 Then, you can get back those parameters however you choose, since the model loader will just give you a file pointer to whatever file is specified in the model.
 Again, see the example materials to see how to read a file.

 #### Material files